cruzgodar/wilson/README.md

 	fullscreenOptions: {
 		useFullscreenButton: true,
-		enterFullscreenButtonIconPath: "/path/to/enter-fullscreen.png",
+		enterFullscreenButtonIconPath: "/path/to/enter-fullscreen-icon.png",
-		exitFullscreenButtonIconPath: "/path/to/exit-fullscreen.png",
+		exitFullscreenButtonIconPath: "/path/to/exit-fullscreen-icon.png",
 	},
 };
 ```

 Wilson provides a built-in button to enter and exit fullscreen that works nicely with the [Page Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
 Without it, you can still enter and exit fullscreen manually by calling the `enterFullscreen` and `exitFullscreen` methods.
-Wilson will call the `onResizeCanvas` callback when entering and exiting fullscreen, so you can update your applet to fit the new size.
+Wilson will call the `onResizeCanvas` callback when entering and exiting fullscreen (if the canvas has been resized), so you can update your applet to fit the new size.

 By default, opening a canvas in fullscreen will preserve its aspect ratio, effectively just centering it, making it as large as possible, and providing a black background.
 However, many applets are independent of aspect ratio, and so Wilson allows for fullscreen applets to truly fill the entire screen.
 To do this, set the `fillScreen` field to `true` in the `fullscreenOptions` object.
 In this mode, the canvas will be resized to match the aspect ratio of the window, in a manner so that the total number of pixels rendered is preserved (to avoid narrow aspect ratios producing a very large canvas).
 The world width and height will also be updated to match the new aspect ratio, but always so that neither is smaller than the non-fullscreen world width and height (so that opening fullscreen never displays less content).